tanersener/mobile-ffmpeg/README.md

 - x86_64

 ### 3. FFmpeg Support
 This repository branch contains FFmpeg version 3.4.2 with support for the following external libraries.
+Cross-compile instructions for all of them can be found under scripts inside `build` folder.
 - fontconfig
 - freetype
 - fribidi
 - gmp
 - gnutls
 - kvazaar
-- libiconv
 - lame
 - libass
+- libiconv
+- libilbc
 - libtheora
 - libvorbis
 - libvpx
 - libwebp
 - libxml2
 - opencore-amr
+- opus
 - shine
+- snappy
 - speex
 - wavpack
+- x264
+- xvidcore

 External libraries and their dependencies are explained in the [External Libraries](https://github.com/tanersener/mobile-ffmpeg/wiki/External-Libraries) page.

 ### 4. Using
 #### 4.1 Android
-Import `mobile-ffmpeg-1.0.aar` into your project and use the following source code.
+Import `mobile-ffmpeg-1.1.aar` into your project and use the following source code.
 ```
     import com.arthenica.mobileffmpeg.FFmpeg;